Technology

 1. Backbase

-Backbase is the AI-powered Banking Platform that embeds fraud prevention across the entire customer lifecycle.
-Fraud signals flow through the same platform that powers your onboarding, transactions, and daily engagement.
+Backbase built the AI-native Banking OS - the operating system that embeds fraud prevention across the entire customer lifecycle.
+Fraud signals don't sit in a separate system.
+They flow through the same execution environment that powers onboarding, transactions, servicing, and relationship management.

 2. Alloy